milonmaze/privacy-terms-observatory/www.acm.org/cookie-declaration.md

 _abck	www.safaribooksonline.com	Used to detect and defend against replay-cookie-attacks – The cookie is necessary for the security and integrity of the website.
 1 year	HTTP Cookie
 _cfuvid [x2]	ACM
 Vimeo	This cookie is a part of the services provided by Cloudflare - Including load-balancing, deliverance of website content and serving DNS connection for website operators.
 Session	HTTP Cookie
-_ga	ACM	Registers a unique ID that is used to generate statistical data on how the visitor uses the website.
-2 years	HTTP Cookie ajs_anonymous_id	ACM	Cookie manages preferences regarding storing and/or reading data derived from an API.
+_ga	Google	Registers a unique ID that is used to generate statistical data on how the visitor uses the website.
+2 years	HTTP Cookie
+1.gif	Cookiebot	Used to count the number of sessions to the website, necessary for optimizing CMP product delivery.
+Session	Pixel Tracker ajs_anonymous_id	ACM	Cookie manages preferences regarding storing and/or reading data derived from an API.
 The ACM sites use data from acm.org REST endpoints to present information.
 1 day	HTTP Cookie ajs_user_id	ACM	Cookie manages preferences regarding storing and/or reading data derived from an API.
 The ACM sites use data from acm.org REST endpoints to present information.
-Persistent	HTML Local Storage ak_bmsc	akamaicovers.oreilly.com	This cookie is used to distinguish between humans and bots.
-This is beneficial for the website, in order to make valid reports on the use of their website.
-1 day	HTTP Cookie
+Persistent	HTML Local Storage
-BIGipServer# [x2]	On24	Used to distribute traffic to the website on several servers in order to optimise response times.
+BIGipServer#	On24	Used to distribute traffic to the website on several servers in order to optimise response times.
 Session	HTTP Cookie bm_sz	www.safaribooksonline.com	Used in context with the website's BotManager.
 The BotManager detects, categorizes and compiles reports on potential bots trying to access the website.
 1 day	HTTP Cookie
 CookieConsent	Cookiebot	Stores the user's cookie consent state for the current domain	1 year	HTTP Cookie JSESSIONID [x3]	ACM	Preserves users states across page requests.
 Session	HTTP Cookie SERVERID [x2]	ACM	This cookie is used to assign the visitor to a specific server - this function is necessary for the functionality of the website.
 1 day	HTTP Cookie
-SSESS#	csnetwork.eu	Pending	24 days	HTTP Cookie
+TS#	On24	Used to ensure website security and fraud detection.
+Session	HTTP Cookie

 Statistics (6)